 As mentioned above, the main threat is the risk of a fire.
 The fuzzy fabrics and lint which can quickly build up in dryer vents are incredibly combustible.
 It really doesn’t take much to catch fire when combined with an intense amount of heat.

 Lint can also increase the humidity in and around the vent as it traps in the hot, moist air.
-This can eventually lead to mold and mildew growth, which can be toxic.
-Mold and mildew spores can grow and spread rapidly if they are not contained and removed.
+This can eventually lead to mould and mildew growth, which can be toxic.
+Mould and mildew spores can grow and spread rapidly if they are not contained and removed.
 If they develop around the vent, they can begin to spread in the walls and insulation too.

 How to Keep Your Dryer Safe: